evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ### Driving Automation

-The Porsche Macan Turbo offers [driving automation on level 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Porsche Macan 4 offers [driving automation on level 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the   level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)